 Note, if unsure about cron time settings, visit CronTab.Guru is an excellent calculator/test which you can copy/paste.

-Nginx Bad Bot Blocker gives you the ability to highly customize itself in many different ways, such as adding your blacklists, whitelists, user-agents, and so on.
+Nginx Bad Bot Blocker gives you the ability to customize itself in many different ways, such as adding your blacklists, whitelists, user agents, etc.

 For example, modifying the following file /etc/nginx/bots.d/blacklist-ips.conf and adding a custom-made blacklist.

-Another great benefit is making whitelists for yourself and whitelist specific Search Engine Crawlers to make 100% sure they are not blocked.
+Another great benefit is making whitelists for yourself and whitelists specific Search Engine Crawlers to make 100% sure they are not blocked.
 You can do this by adding single IP addresses or subnets.